Consolidate multiple loans and reduce monthly repayments

-Consolidating multiple loans: How to reduce your monthly burden by up to 30 percent
+Consolidating multiple loans: How you can reduce your monthly repayments by up to 30 per cent

 Minutes